Non-Standard Flight applications

 - It is illegal to fly any drone at any time within Flight Restricted Zones unless you have permission from air traffic control at the airport or, if air traffic control is not operational, from the Airport Authority itself.

-- Submission of an application via nsf.nats.aero does not constitute approval to fly until permission has been granted by ATC at the airport you wish to operate at.
+- Submission of an application via nsf.nats.aero does not constitute approval to fly.

 - The submission of an application supplies details of your flight and your contact details to the Airport concerned for them to process your application and contact you.

 - Air Traffic Control Approval/Clearance does not imply exemption from the requirements of the Air Navigation Order (ANO) or the Rules of the Air Regulations.

 - Applications for flights which require exemption or written permission under the ANO must be made to the Civil Aviation Authority.
 For further details see https://www.caa.co.uk/Consumers/Unmanned-aircraft-and-drones/

 - The flight is to be conducted in accordance with the Air Navigation Order and you are responsible for avoiding all other aircraft at all times.

 - To fly a UAS in any other UK airport’s Flight Restriction Zone, please see the AIS website or visit the airport’s website for more details.

 - A Non-Standard Flight is an aerial task that does not follow published routes or notified procedures.
 Operators should also file an Enhanced Non-Standard Flight for flights within Restricted Areas within Windsor, Central London – Hyde Park, City of London and Isle of Dogs.
 For more details, please see ENR 1.1 4.1 Non-Standard Flights (NSFs) in Controlled Airspace.

 Guidance for operators of small unmanned aircraft systems (UAS) who wish to operate in controlled airspace and around specific aerodromes